Stefka92/Hang_man/README.md

 [Github](https://github.com/) - To save and store the project files for the game.

+[Git](https://git-scm.com/) - Used to code and backup all of my code.

 [Heroku](https://gitpod.io/workspaces) - Used to deploy the website.

-Bugs
-Fixed Bugs
+### Bugs

+**Fixed Bugs**

 Bug: When guessing the wrong word, it was showing up inncorect input.

 Fix: Changed the if statment to if charachters entered was greater than one the terminal would know the user was trying to guess the word.

 Bug: When testing hangman graphics, the last part of the leg was not showing up.

 Fix: Replaced \ with double \\ as I belive the terminal was picking it up as a special character.

 Bug: When printing the stages of the hangman to the terminal the print statments were being displayed above the image which made the user scroll up.

 Fix: moved the position of the print statements within the hangman function.

 Bug: IF 2 of the same charachters were in the word if wouldnt pick this up.

 Fix: I had to move the updating the board list inside the if char in rletters as I had it outside of this function.

 Bug: Error messages stating lines were too long.

-Fix:I Split these lines up into seperate lines..
+Fix:I Split these lines up into seperate lines.

+**Currently One noticable bug remaining**

+bug: When a letter is guessed correctly the stages of the hangman still seem to be printed to the terminal.

 ## Testing